polhenarejos/pico-hsm/doc/scs3.md

 Alternatively, this patch [scs3.patch.txt](https://github.com/polhenarejos/pico-hsm/files/8890050/scs3.patch.txt) can be applied.

-After this ammendment, the KeyManager can be invoked (CTRL+M) and it will output something similar to:
+After this ammendment, the program can be started and the KeyManager can be invoked (CTRL+M) and it will output something similar to:
 ```
 >load("keymanager/keymanager.js");